 For house price information please visit our resource centre.

 Eating: For a morning pick-me-up, Batch & Co Coffee serves a bespoke blend espresso as well as a range of pastries.
 Just around the corner from Streatham Hill station, Addomé has been garnering rave reviews for some time.
 It’s run by a family from Capri, and the service is as good as the wood-fired pizzas.
 Or head to Boyce Da Roca for a fabulous range of brunch options, such as wild pheasant and orzo soup, or rose harissa Persian eggs.
 Up towards the Streatham end of the Hill is the Whole Meal Café, offering vegetarian and vegan dishes.
-Known for its amazingly tall and slender vase in the window, Saigon Bistro offers fabulous Vietnamese meat and veggie options.
+Known for its amazingly tall and slender vase in the window, Viet Fusion offers fabulous Vietnamese meat and veggie options.
 Probably the coolest date location is Hood, offering contemporary British food, local beers and European wines.

 Drinking: Pratts & Payne’s neon frontage and retro interior, which pays homage to its past as Pratts department store, is a popular local choice.
 And yes, the ‘Payne’ part of the name references Cynthia Payne, who ran a brothel in Streatham in the 1970s and 1980s.
 The Leigham Well is a tidied-up traditional boozer with live music and pub quizzes.
 The Perfect Blend does breakfasts, lunches, dinners, and is a bar in the evenings offering their own St Reatham beer - the name a locals’ joke on the areas once-classy, once-seedy and once-again hip reputation.